chmcewan/Numnum/README.md

 	>> Numnum.replay('test1.mat')

 will, by default, attempt to reproduce each function invocation individually (unit tests) and the entire execution (integration test).
+This ensures that numerical accuracy is being preserved both locally and globally.
 A specific function can be unit tested against all recorded invocations with

 	>> Numnum.replay('test1.mat', 'some_function')
 	some_function: 100% (237 / 237)